We only use essential cookies to ensure the correct operation of the website.

 • Compliance with Terms: Recipients are required to adhere to the agreed-upon terms and conditions of the grant.
 Non-compliance may result in the suspension or revocation of funding at CHiwi’s sole discretion.

-• Anti-Corruption and Bribery: CHiwi maintains a strict zero-tolerance policy toward all forms of corruption, bribery or any form of pressure or influence.
+• Anti-Corruption and Bribery: CHiwi maintains a strict zero-tolerance policy toward all forms of corruption, bribery, or any form of pressure or influence.
 Under no circumstances shall any individual or organization attempt to offer, solicit, or accept any form of bribe, kickback, or improper advantage in connection with CHiwi’s grant-making, partnerships, or operational activities.
 Any such conduct will result in immediate disqualification from current and future engagement with CHiwi and may be reported to relevant legal authorities.
-All stakeholders are expected to act with integrity, transparency, and in full compliance with applicable anti-corruption laws.
+CHiwi maintains a strict zero-tolerance policy toward all forms of corruption, bribery, or any form of pressure or influence.
+All individuals and entities engaging with CHiwi in the context of the Space Grant Program are expected to act with integrity, transparency, and in full compliance with applicable Swiss law, consistent with Section 1.2 of these Guidelines.
+Under no circumstances shall any individual or organization attempt to offer, solicit, or accept any form of bribe, kickback, improper advantage, or engage in any improper pressure or undue influence in connection with CHiwi's grant-making, partnerships, or operational activities.
+Any such conduct may result in immediate disqualification from current and future engagement with CHiwi and may be reported to the competent authorities where required or appropriate under applicable Swiss law.

 VI.
 Contracts and Agreements